ByteWire3D/Wind_Tunnel_PWS/README.md

-# Peregrine Falcon
+# Peregrine Falcon Project

-This a PWS of Faiaz Dindar and Leon Frederiks.
+This repository documents the Peregrine Falcon project, a collaborative effort by Faiaz Dindar and Leon Frederiks.

-The project consists of 6 modules:
+The project is divided into six main modules:

+# Main Controller
-The main controller:
+The main controller is responsible for:
-- sends all the commands to the rest of the modules
+- Sending all commands to the other modules.

-The angle controller:
+- Angle Controller
-- a PID controlled n20 brushed encode motor
+- Utilizes a PID-controlled N20 brushed encoder motor.
-- cable of 1/5 deg acuraty
+- Achieves an accuracy of up to 1/5 degree.

-The meassuring module:
-- meassures:
-  - voltage
+# Measuring Module
+The measuring module collects the following data:
-  - ampere
+- Voltage
-  - wattage
+- Current (amperes)
-  - mah_used
+- Power (wattage)
+- Energy consumption (mAh used)
-  - lift
+- Lift
-  - drag
+- Drag

-The pid controller:
+# PID Controller
+The PID controller is central to the system and performs the following functions:
-- meassures: airspeed (thru a kalman and moving filter) ( via a pitot tube)
+- Measures airspeed using a Kalman filter and moving average filter in conjunction with a pitot tube.
-- calculates pid values given a setpoint.
+- Calculates PID values based on a given setpoint.
-- control's 2 motors to 0.2 ms airspeed error exuracy
+- Controls two motors to maintain an airspeed error accuracy of 0.2 m/s.
-- has a (software based) kill switch to disable the system in unsave situations
+- Includes a software-based kill switch for safely disabling the system in unsafe conditions.

+# Info Display
-The info display:
+The info display provides:
-- displays all the recieved data of the system.
+- Real-time system data.
-- and error messages (to see what state the system is currently in)
+- Error messages for diagnosing system states.

+# Data Logger
-The datalogger:
+The data logger:
-- loggs all the data to an sd card at 5 hz (8hz max)
+- Logs all data to an SD card at a frequency of 5 Hz (with a maximum capability of 8 Hz).
-- and saves the test configuration, settings & cofiguration.
+- Saves test configurations, system settings, and calibration values.
+- Due to noise issues, logging the date to the SD card did not work as intended.
+Instead, data was logged using Excel’s data streamer as an alternative solution.

+This modular approach ensures a robust and flexible system capable of precise measurements and control in various testing environments.
+The use of Excel’s data streamer as a fallback for logging highlights the adaptability of the system to handle unexpected challenges.